Tourism Support Package

 The NSW Regional Business Event Development Fund is designed to help stakeholders create, attract, or support exciting business events for regional NSW.
 It will also support new initiatives that encourage business event holders to take full advantage of the many opportunities offered by iconic towns and regions.

-On 25 March, the NSW Government announced $5.5 million for a Business Events Industry Support package to assist the business events sector in Greater Sydney and regional NSW.
-Further details about this package will be available in due course.
+On 25 March 2021, the NSW Government announced $5.5 million for a Business Events Industry Support package to assist the business events sector in Greater Sydney and regional NSW.

 Destination NSW: Regional Event Fund